CorMazz/dance-tech/README.md

 If you want to automagically recompile your Rust executable and rebuild your css everytime you save a file, you can run this command.

-`cargo watch -s './tailwind/tailwindcss -i ./static/css/input.css -o ./static/css/output.css -c ./tailwind/tailwind.config.js && cargo sqlx prepare && cargo run' --ignore *css* --ignore .sqlx --ignore main.rs --why`
+`cargo watch -s './tailwind/tailwindcss -i ./static/css/input.css -o ./static/css/output.css -c ./tailwind/tailwind.config.js && cargo sqlx prepare && cargo run' --ignore output.css --ignore flowbite.min.css --ignore .sqlx --ignore main.rs --ignore README.md --why`

 For some reason the `cargo sqlx prepare` command changes the permissions on the `main.rs` file, which was causing cargo watch to fire repeatedly.
 That is why we added `--ignore main.rs`.
 The `cargo sqlx prepare` command allows sqlx to compile even when the database is offline.